Carla Gaines: Biography

 Gaines was born and raised in Mountain Brook, Alabama.
 Gaines rode horses on her grandfather's farm and later competed in hunter-jumper classes.
 She attended the University of Alabama where she received an undergraduate degree in psychology and sociology, and later pursued a master's degree in counseling at the University of Alabama at Birmingham.
 As a youth, she competed horses and got into racing after working as an exercise rider.
 Prior to becoming a race trainer, Gaines counseled troubled youth.
 Gaines turned to horses after her early forays into counselling negatively affected her mental health.

 In the mid-1980s she moved to Northern California to pursue a career as a racing trainer.
-In 1989 received her trainer’s license.
+In 1989 she received her trainer's license.
 After several years of working on the Northern California racing circuit, Gaines relocated permanently to Southern California in 1996.
 "We used to use a stick which was far more severe for decades.
 It left welts.
 I rode horses all my life.
 I think the stick is necessary."
 Carla Gaines speaking about prospective whip rules in racing and her approach to riding.As of 2025, Gaines's horses have earned over $39 million in race winnings over the course of her career across nearly 5,000 starts, with $1.35 million earned in 2024 alone.
 Gaines is based at Santa Anita and resides in Pasadena, California.